Rogarrid/to_do_list_react_mongodb/README.md

 5. Go to frontend: npm install and npm run build

-6. Exit frontend, enter backend: npm install and node server.js
+6. Exit frontend, enter backend: npm install

+7. You need to use node version 18.14.2.

+8. node server.js

-8. Open browser and enter http://localhost:3000/
+9. Open browser and enter http://localhost:3000/